 Removing your makeup at the end of the day is one of the most important things you can do to maintain good skin, yet many people think they can skip a night every now and then.
 Think again though, because each time you do you’re risking waking up to problem skin.

 Face wipes are handy to do the job, but they don’t go far enough.
-When you use a facial wipe to remove makeup, it just pushes the product around the face but doesn’t deep clean.
+When you use a face wipe to remove makeup, it just pushes the product around the face but doesn’t deep clean.
 To truly remove your makeup at the end of the day, you need be using a cleanser.
 Do NOT replace your cleansing routine with a face wipe!

-You’re also at risk for secondary hyperpigmentation, because you will not get the proper angles and positions to fully extract comedones and ingrown hairs, so blood cells rush to the body’s defense, and pool under the skin.
+You’re also at risk for secondary hyper-pigmentation, because you will not get the proper angles and positions to fully extract comedones and ingrown hairs, so blood cells rush to the body’s defense, and pool under the skin.

 f you are taking care of your skin with products such as exfoliants, peels or facial masks, these may contain ingredients that will make your skin even more vulnerable to sun damage.
-Our tip: always remember to use sun protection.
+ALWAYS use sun protection.

 Skin cancer and other growths are best treated as early as possible, and the key to this is early detection.
 You should always check your skin at-home at least once a month, AND book at least an annual appointment with a dermatologist who can perform and proper and thorough evaluation.

 We know we don’t have to tell you it’s bad for your skin, but: It’s bad for your skin.
 Sure it may seem like Captain Obvious advice, but if you continue this bad habit, you need to be constantly reminded so as not to forget: smoking is terrible for you!